MeganMFisher/react-motion-demo/README.md

 Takes willLeave, willEnter, and styles as the attributes as well as a function inbetween the component tags which feeds into this.props.children.

 **Required**
-- style props which is an array
+- styles props which is an array
 - Children passed to this component should be a function
-- Must return one React element to render

 **Optional**
-- defaultStyle props
+- defaultStyles props
 - willLeave props
 - didLeave props
 - willEnter props
--